 This will depend on the locks designation.
 'Unit' models store the last 200 entries to the lock and 'Suite' models store the last 100 entries, including

 time, day, and key identification or user name.
 'Common' locks can store up to 2,000 entries.

 - Q How close do the fobs have to be to open the lock? answer nowAsked by August 21, 2019 3:38 AMonAnswered by the admin

 The fobs need to be inserted into the lock and rotated either direction to lock or unlock the device.

 - Q is there a tool to open the back and change the battery that comes with the lock answer nowAsked by January 24, 2019 7:07 PMonA

 It depends on which screw was used for the install.
 If they used the security screw you will need a security bit to remove it.
 If not it should be a standard Phillips head screw.

 - Q Is there an override in the event the batteries die??
 Or a manual way to open?? answer nowAsked by September 27, 2018 9:47 AMonAnswered by the admin

 These units come with a special power supply that can be connected to the outside unit and power the lock long enough to open the door and exchange the batteries.

-- Answered by the admin These locks are not rated for exterior use.
+- A These locks are not rated for exterior use.
 In order to meet UL listing requirements, the locks do provide a weather resistant coating but it is not recommended to install on an exterior door that does not have an overhang or protection from direct rain / snow.